kagiko/vaultwarden-wiki/Running-with-systemd-docker.md

 - A `TimeoutStartSec` value of 0 stops systemd from considering the service failed after waiting for the default startup time.
 This is required as it may take a while for the `docker pull` in `ExecStartPre` to finish.
 - `ExecStartPre`: Pull the docker tag before running.
 - `ExecStopPost`: Delete the container (to make sure we can start again next time).
 The reason we do that is because systemd is monitoring the docker service instead of the individual container.
-As such we tell the docker service to restart the container `unless-stopped.
+As such we tell the docker service to restart the container `unless-stopped`.
 That is basically like `--restart=Always`, but excluding when the docker service stopped (or the container was halted).
 This allows us to only restart the service `Restart=Always` with systemd when the docker service stopped.
 - A `Type` value of `notify` tells systemd to expect a notification from the service that it is ready.
 - A `NotifyAccess` value of `all` is required by `systemd-docker`.